bryan-hoang/cmpe-251/README.md

-# cmpe-251-exercises
+# cmpe-251

-My answers to exercise sheets for CISC/CMPE 251 Data Analytics F21
+Exercises, pectures, and project files for Data Analytics.